 This Court has repeatedly cautioned against describing claims at too “high [of a] level of abstraction and untethered from the language of the claims,” as that will “all but ensure[] that the exceptions to §101 swallow the rule.”
 Enfish, LLC v.
 Microsoft Corp., 822 F.3d 1327, 1337 (Fed.
 Cir.
 2016).
 Rather, courts must be cognizant of the “specific requirements of the claims” when conducting the Step One analysis to “avoid oversimplifying” the claims and downplaying the invention.
 McRO, Inc. v.
 Bandai Namco Games Am.
 Inc., 837 F.3d 1299, 1313 (Fed.
 Cir.
 2016); see also Enfish, LLC, 822 F.3d at 1337.
 By ignoring key components of the claim, and instead rewriting it to fit its argument, Tenant Turner (as well as the district court) has described claim 7 at an impermissibly high level of abstraction.
 Claim 7 is “limited to rules with specific characteristics” which must not be ignored.
 See McRO, Inc., 837 F.3d at 1313.
 Tenant Turner’s assertion regarding certain hand chosen excerpts from the claim has no bearing on whether the claim overall is abstract, and this Court should therefore decline to entertain Tenant Turner’s gross oversimplification of the claimed invention.

 Notably, Tenant Turner does not explain why claim 7 is allegedly results- oriented aside from the over-generalized characterization of the claim, nor does it provide any detailed assessment in that regard.
 This is because when analyzed in its entirety, it is clear that claim 7 is focused on a specific technique for accomplishing one secure method of automated entry rather than merely the result of automated entry itself.
 See ECF No. 15 at II.A.
-Technically, an application might be said to achieve the result of “automated entry” (as opposed to the unique method of automated entry claimed by the ’590 patent) by sending a non-durational static code to all visitors wishing to enter a property, and utilizing run-of-the mill lock boxes that would open in response to the code.
+Technically, an application might be said to achieve the result of “automated entry” (as opposed to the unique method of automated entry claimed by the ’590 patent) by sending a non-durational static code to all visitors wishing to enter a property, and utilizing run-of-the mill lock boxes that would always open in response to the chosen code.
 Those visitors would then be able to enter the property on their own at any time, albeit not in a secure manner.
 But this is not what was envisioned by the ’590 patent, nor is it what is claimed in claim 7.
-Instead, claim 7 is focused on a particular manner in which to achieve automated entry securely, using time-specified codes as well as lock boxes integrated to a database of codes coordinated with the server that facilitates entry only during the pre-authorized time period assigned to each code.
+Instead, claim 7 is focused on a particular manner in which to achieve automated entry efficiently and securely, using time-specified codes (“automated entry information”) recognizable by lock boxes that have been integrated to a server database of codes, thereby facilitating entry to a property only during the pre-authorized time period assigned to each code.
 See supra at § II.A.
 These concrete, specific steps avoid abstraction by providing the specificity required to limit the claim to a particular method of achieving the result, as opposed to a claim on the result itself.
 See Ancora Tech., Inc. v.
 HTC Am.
 Inc., 908 F.3d 1343, 1349 (Fed.
 Cir.
 2018); see also DDR Holdings, LLC v.
 Hotels.com, L.P., 773 F.3d 1245, 1257-58 (Fed.
 Cir.
 2014); Uniloc USA, Inc. v.
 ADP, LLC, 772 F. App’x 890 (Fed.
 Cir.
 2019).
 Even Tenant Turner acknowledges this crucial distinction, noting that courts should look at “whether the claims in the patent focus on a specific means or method, or are instead directed to a result.”
 ECF No. 17 at 25.